Notable Insider Buys In The Past Week: Immunomedics, Tenet Healthcare, Ulta Beauty

 Immunomedics

-The company released positive trial data at the European Society for Medical Oncology (ESMO) Annual Congress.
+The company released positive trial data at last week's European Society for Medical Oncology (ESMO) Annual Congress.
 The stock closed most recently at $14.37, after a 15% pop in the past week.
 Shares have traded as high as $24.99 in the past 52 weeks, and analysts currently anticipate the price will go to $25.73.

 Ulta Beauty